When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 - Pregnancy: Pregnant people often notice heart palpitations, possibly because of the increased heart rate and blood volume during pregnancy.

-- Fever: Fevers often cause a person’s heart rate to become more rapid.
+- Fever: Fevers often cause a person’s heart rate to speed up.

-- Medications and recreational drugs: Certain prescription and over-the-counter medications, such as blood pressure medications and decongestants, can cause heart palpitations, as can the use of recreational stimulants such as cocaine.
+- Medications and recreational drugs: Certain prescription and over-the-counter medications, such as blood pressure medications and decongestants, can cause heart palpitations, as can the use of recreational stimulants like cocaine.

 A doctor may be able to diagnose the cause of a person’s heart palpitations by conducting a thorough physical examination, reviewing their medical history, and ordering diagnostic tests.